Professor Robert Henry

 Research aims to define the basis of human selection for quality in food and non-food crops.
 These traits are critical to satisfying food and energy security because new plant varieties that may have higher yields may not be accepted for production by farmers if they fail to meet consumer expectations of quality and as a result are not marketable.

-Current research focuses on the major global food crops, rice and wheat and the leading current and potential energy crops, sugarcane and Eucalypts.
+Current research focuses on the major global food crops, rice and wheat, the leading current and potential energy crops, sugarcane and eucalypts and high-value crops such as macadamia and coffee.

 Analysis of nutritional and functional characteristics ranges from determination of human preferences for properties of foods from bread to coffee and the chemical composition that determines the suitability of plant biomass for biofuel or biomaterial production.